chrisidso/NHLExpansionDraftSimulator/README.md

      and selects all the forwards first and then all the defensemen.
 11) team_selector_def_first - Reads the unprotected players list from the top down and selects all the defensemen first and then all the forwards.
+12) team_selector_alternate - Reads the unprotected player list and selects nine forwards and nine defensemen in alternating fashion, then adds five more forwards to round out the team.

    NOTE: For each of the team-selecting functions the unprotected player list gets
     sorted by Ztot.
 When the team-selecting functions run they produce a list of